BND Hamburger Icon

 Any excessive use of the dollar sign will also likely flag your email as spam.

 It’s not enough to build an email list; you must get to know your audience and send personalized, relevant content.
-According to an Experian study, personalized emails are six times more effective than generic emails.
+Personalized emails get opened 82 percent more than generic emails, and 28 percent of users don’t care about email length as long as the content is personalized.

 The easiest way to deliver personalized content is to segment your subscriber list.
-Group subscribers based on factors like their locations, interests and preferences, then send each segment emails that are relevant to them.
+Group subscribers based on factors such as their locations, interests and preferences, and then send each segment relevant emails.

 TipTip

-If you’re new to segmenting your subscriber list, it’s OK to start small.
-For instance, you can start by segmenting your customers based on the types of products they’ve bought or how long they’ve been customers.
+If you're new to customer segmentation, it's OK to start small.
+For instance, you can begin by segmenting your customers based on the types of products they've bought or how long they've been customers.

 Just because something is working well for you now doesn’t mean it will continue to work.
 That’s why it’s essential to monitor your email campaigns and deliverability rate continually.

 Continue A/B testing your emails so you’re aware of the type of content that resonates with your subscribers.
-Keep an eye on your bounce rates, open rates, and the number of subscribers who have complained or marked you as spam.
+Keep an eye on your bounce rates, open rates, and the number of subscribers who have complained or marked your emails as spam.

-If you keep track of these metrics, you can spot and address issues early on before they turn into significant problems.
+If you track these metrics, you can spot and address issues early on before they turn into significant problems.

-A basic preference center will give subscribers the option to update their email address, choose how often they want to receive your emails, and opt out of receiving emails.
-You can also add advanced options like the ability to include information about a user’s personal preferences.
+A basic preference center gives subscribers the option to update their email address, choose how often they want to receive your emails, and opt out of receiving emails.

 Key TakeawayKey takeaway

-While email marketing offers many benefits to a small business, too many bounced emails mean your marketing list is unhealthy.
-Reduce your email bounce rate to improve customer engagement and successful outcomes.
+Although email marketing offers many benefits to small businesses, a high email bounce rate indicates an unhealthy marketing list.
+Reduce your email bounce rate to improve customer engagement and encourage successful outcomes.

 Growing a healthy email list is an essential part of building your business.
-Email is one of the most effective marketing strategies available and has an incredibly high ROI.
+Email is one of the most effective marketing strategies and has an incredibly high return on investment.

-However, you don’t want to do the hard work of building an email list only to end up with a high bounce rate.
-There’s no way to prevent bounced emails entirely, but you can limit the number of hard bounces you experience.
+However, you don’t want to do the hard work of building an email list, only to end up with a high bounce rate.
+There’s no way to prevent all bounced emails, but you can minimize hard bounces.

-Focus on regularly removing inactive subscribers from your list and maintaining personalized and consistent contact with your subscribers.
-If you do that, you should be able to keep your bounce rate below 2% and experience all the benefits email marketing has to offer.
+Focus on removing inactive subscribers from your list and on maintaining personalized and consistent contact with your subscribers.
+If you take those steps regularly, you should be able to keep your bounce rate below 65 percent and reap the benefits of email marketing.

 author image